-Usually, we want to get rid of our pain instead of turning toward it with compassion.
+It is common to want to get rid of our pain instead of turning toward it with self-compassion.
 How do we care for the younger, hurting parts of ourselves?
-How do we love what hurts - especially when our emotions feel so young, painful and inconvenient to our adult mind?
+How do you love what hurts - especially when your emotions feel so young, painful and inconvenient to your adult mind?

-Below, I share an effective self-compassion meditation that is inspired by psychologist Dr. Kathy McQuire.
+Below, I share an effective self-compassion meditation that is inspired by psychologist Dr. Kathy McGuire.

 ~ Kathy McGuire

 1. Take a moment to find a comfortable sitting position and close your eyes.
 Notice your breathing going in and out, and sense into the part of your body that is hurting the most.
 A sore or constricted part of your body might be loudly calling for your loving attention.
 Place your hand and breathe there for one minute.

 2. And now, imagine that you work in a hospital, and a baby or a child has been left on the hospital steps.
 The child is crying.
 Let yourself feel the impact of finding this abandoned child.
 In your imagination, pick up this infant or child, and convey to it, through your body and your heart, and your way of tenderly holding it, that it is safe, and that it is truly loved and wanted in this world.